lamaPLC Communication: Modbus

 Modbus RTU

 Modbus RTU (Remote Terminal Unit) – used in serial (typically RS485 2W-cabling or RS-232) communication, and is the most common implementation available for Modbus.
-Modbus RTU makes use of a compact, binary representation of the data for protocol communication.
+Modbus RTU uses a compact binary representation of data for protocol communication.

-The RTU format follows the commands/data with a cyclic redundancy check checksum as an error check mechanism to ensure the reliability of data.
-A Modbus RTU message must be transmitted continuously without inter-character hesitations.
-Modbus messages are framed (separated) by idle (silent) periods.
+The RTU format uses a cyclic redundancy check (CRC) to verify data integrity.
+A Modbus RTU message must be transmitted continuously without delays between characters.
+Modbus messages are separated by idle (silent) periods.

 Limitations

-• Since Modbus was designed in the late 1970s to communicate to programmable logic controllers, the number of data types is limited to those understood by PLCs at the time.
+• Since Modbus was created in the late 1970s to communicate with programmable logic controllers, its data types are limited to those understood by PLCs at that time.
 Large binary objects are not supported.

-• No standard way exists for a node to find the description of a data object, for example, to learn that a register value represents a temperature between 30 and 175 degrees.
+• There is no standard way for a node to obtain the description of a data object, such as learning that a register value indicates a temperature between 30 and 175 degrees.

-• Since Modbus is a client/server (formerly master/slave) protocol, there is no way for a field device to get data by the event handler mechanism (except over Ethernet TCP/IP, called open-mbus) as the client node must routinely poll each field device and look for changes in the data.
-This consumes bandwidth and network time in applications where bandwidth may be expensive, such as over a low-bit-rate radio link.
+• Since Modbus is a client/server (formerly master/slave) protocol, field devices cannot send data through the event handler mechanism, except over Ethernet TCP/IP, known as open-mbus.
+Instead, the client node must regularly poll each device and check for data changes.
+This approach consumes bandwidth and network time, which can be costly in applications with limited bandwidth, such as low-bit-rate radio links.

-• Modbus is restricted to addressing 247 devices on one data link, which limits the number of field devices that may be connected to a parent station (again, Ethernet TCP/IP is an exception).
+• Modbus is limited to addressing 247 devices on a single data link, which restricts the number of field devices that can be connected to a parent station (again, Ethernet TCP/IP is an exception).

 • Modbus protocol itself provides no security against unauthorized commands or interception of data

-• [Addressing] Valid address ranges as originally defined for Modbus were 0 to 9999 for each of the above register types.
-Valid ranges allowed in the current specification are 0 to 65,535.
+• [Addressing] Originally, valid address ranges for Modbus were 0 to 9999 for each of the listed register types.
+The current specification now allows ranges from 0 to 65,535.

-• When using the extended register referencing, it is mandatory that all register references be exactly six digits.
+• When using extended register referencing, all register references must be exactly six digits.

-• [Data Endianness] Multiregister data, like single-precision floating point value, can be easily transferred in Modbus by splitting the data across two registers.
-Because this is not defined by the standard, the endianness (or byte order) of this split is not defined.
-Although each unsigned word must be sent in network (big-endian) byte order to satisfy the standard, many devices reverse the byte order for multibyte data.
+• [Data Endianness] Multiregister data, like a single-precision floating-point value, can be easily transferred in Modbus by splitting the data across two registers.
+Because this is not specified by the standard, the endianness (or byte order) of this split is not defined.
+Although each unsigned word must be sent in network (big-endian) byte order to comply with the standard, many devices reverse the byte order for multibyte data.

 • [Strings] Strings can be easily stored in Modbus registers.
-For simplicity, some implementations require that string lengths be multiples of two, with any additional space filled with null values.
-Byte order is also a variable in string interactions.
-String format may or may not include a NULL as the final value.
+For simplicity, some implementations require string lengths to be multiples of two, with any extra space filled with null characters.
+Byte order can also vary in string interactions.
+The string format may or may not include a NULL as the final character.

-• [Monomaster] The original Modbus assumes a monomaster network or point-to-point connection.
-In both cases, a master and at least one slave are required for communication.
+• [Monomaster] The original Modbus assumes either a monomaster network or a point-to-point connection.
+In both scenarios, a master and at least one slave are necessary for communication.

 Modbus Monomaster

-• [Multimaster] Several masters can be present on the Modbus network at the same time, but in this case so-called we must include a multimaster gateway in the communication network, and the masters can only be connected over Modbus TCP.
+• [Multimaster] Several masters can be present on the Modbus network simultaneously, but in this case, we must include a multimaster gateway in the communication network, and the masters can only be connected over Modbus TCP.

 Modbus Multimaster